SciMed/style-guide/README.md

 * Use those database features!
 Enforce default values, null contraints, uniqueness, etc in the database (in migrations instead) of only in the application layer.
 (The database can avoid race conditions, is faster and more reliable).
 * When you create a new migration, run it both UP AND DOWN before commiting the change.
 * Prefer using "change" in migrations to writing individual "up" and "down" methods when possible.
+* Make sure to update seeds/factories when adding columns (particularly those with validations) or tables

 #### Seeds